visgl/loaders.gl/docs/developer-guide/using-loaders.md

 Loader options are merged with default options using a deep, two-level merge.
 Any object-valued key on the top level will be merged with the corresponding key value in the default options object.

-## Using Worker Loaders

-Some loader modules provide _worker loaders_, e.g. the `DracoWorkerLoader`.
-These loaders execute on a worker thread, meaning that the main thread will not block during parsing.
-There can also be multiple parallel workers, potentially increasing parsing throughput on multicore CPUs.

-To use worker loaders, jut the worker loader

-Concurrency - The `maxConcurrency` parameter can be adjusted to define how many workers should be created for each format.

-Note that when calling worker loaders, binary data is transferred from the calling thread to the worker thread.
-This means that any `ArrayBuffer` `data` parameter you pass in to the worker will no longer be accessible in the calling thread.

 ## Using Composite Loaders

 loaders.gl enables the creation of _composite loaders_ that call other loaders (referred to as "sub-loaders" in this section).
 This enables loaders for "composite formats" to be quickly composed out of loaders for the primitive parts.